MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/http-500-response-binarywrite.md

 ## Symptoms

-When you send a file to a client computer from a Web server on which Internet Information Services (IIS) is installed, you might receive an error message that resembles one of the following examples on the client computer:
+When you send a file to a client computer from a Web server on which Internet Information Services (IIS) is installed, you might receive one of the following error messages on the client computer.
+This problem occurs when you use the `Response.BinaryWrite` method to send the file to the client computer and the `AspBufferingOn` property is set to **False**.

 - Error message 1